tboronczyk/WritersGuide/WritersGuide.md

 The Essay Structure
 ---
-    "The skill of writing is to create a context in which other people can think."
-    - Edwin Schlossberg
+*The skill of writing is to create a context in which other people can think.* - Edwin Schlossberg

 The standard essay-structure is often a good device to employ when you first start writing articles since it's especially well suited to tutorials and how-to articles.
 The essay contains an introduction, a detailed body, and a summary or conclusion.
 You can experiment structuring your articles in different ways as you grow and gain confidence in your abilities as a writer, but the essay-structure is tried and true.